Alessi: 10 facts to frame 100 years of design history

-Once again in the story of Alessi, the integration of art and culture with the design of kitchenware is central to the project.
+Once again in the story of the brand, the integration of art and culture with the design of kitchenware is central to the project.

 Involving many international architects in the design of an “architectural” tea & coffee set, the composition of tiny buildings is produced in limited quantity of 99 pieces each, exclusively in silver.

 Alessi is the first italian company to develop collaborations with international professionals and open a cross-sector contamination, combining designers, architects and artists to produce innovative concepts and products.

 It was during the 70’s that Alberto Alessi decided to get actively involved in the artistic debate of the time about “multiplied art”.
 The discussion was questioning the real value of an art piece that was not unique: differently from traditional artworks such as sculptures and paintings, new forms of art like music and movies could be replicated with no limitations.

 Intrigued by the relationship between objects and people, Alberto Alessi decided to develop a collection of art pieces for the masses, to be launched on the market at affordable prices.

 Salvador Dalì, Giò Pomodoro, Carmelo Cappello, Andrea Cascella, Pietro Consagra and Dušan Džamonja were the artists involved in the project.
 Each one of them was asked to design a sculpture in stainless steel, planned to go into production and be replicated to with no set limitation of pieces.

 The project of Alberto Alessi was interrupted by his father after: he had ordered 50’000 fishing hooks to produce Salvador Dalì’s very own piece.

 At Alessi, fishing hooks are now a symbol for the company’s daring spirit, openness towards art and a risk-taking attitude, crucial ingredients to pursue true product innovation.